 - The data may not be used commercially or shared with anyone who might use it commercially.

 Special considerations can be made for analysts or researchers at non-governmental organizations who may be conducting research to benefit humanitarian or environmental efforts.
+(The Foundation has a particular interest in how climate change may be impacting the Earth’s surface.)

 How to Apply for an Imagery Grant